-It’s a fascinating thought that the lyrics of one of the world’s most popular songs came to mind during a car journey between Lisbon and the Algarve.
+It’s an endearing thought that the lyrics of one of the world’s most popular songs came to mind during a car journey between Lisbon and the Algarve.

 Paul McCartney had been toying with the melody of a song for some months and seems to have been inspired by the backdrop of southern Portugal’s enchanting Alentejo region, scribbling down the words of Yesterday on the back of a brown envelope en route to Albufeira on the 27th of May, 1965.

 He was taking a much-needed break with his actress girlfriend Jane Asher when this monumental moment of music history took place.

 It was during that warm, rather dusty journey as he sat next to Jane in the back of a chauffeured car that Paul remembers writing the words to a song that had been hanging around in his head for quite a while, a process that he recalls came quickly and naturally.

 “I remember mulling over the tune and suddenly getting these little one-word openings to the verse.
 I started to develop the idea … da-da da, yes-ter-day, sud-den-ly, fun-il-ly, mer-il-ly and Yes-ter-day, that’s good.
 All my troubles seemed so far away.
 It’s easy to rhyme those a’s: say, nay, today, away, play, stay, there’s a lot of rhymes and those fall in quite easily, so I gradually pieced it together from that journey.
 Sud-den-ly, and ‘b’ again, another easy rhyme: e, me, tree, flea, we, and I had the basis of it”.

 On reaching the Algarve, Paul and Jane checked in at the Boa Vista Hotel (the location of which is indicated on the map below) before heading to the home of The Shadows guitarist Bruce Welch in an adjacent street.